phys3009/phys3009.github.io/_sources/content/info_course/using_this_guide.md

 1. **Re-watch lecture** - all my lectures are recorded and can be re-watched at the echo360 site

 2. **Open Notebook** - in lectures I write everything in a onenote book which you have access to.
 This means you don't have to worry if you miss something.
 There is also a print out of all the ppt slides in your own section of the notebook so you can annotate these in the lectures if you have access to a digital device.
+If you have trouble accessing this please <a href=MYEMAIL>email me</a>.

 3. **Download Slides** - this is a pdf copy of the Powerpoint slides which you can download.